 - Revoke a role from the user when access is no longer required.

-Role revocation can break application logins if the role provides required privileges.
+Role revocation can break application sessions when the role provides privileges required by the workload.

 - Drop a role that is no longer needed.

-Dropping a role removes it from every account that had it granted.
+Dropping a role removes that role from every account that had it granted.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.